CoinCulture/evm-tools/guide.md

 21     JUMPI
 ```

-Here, we load some value (call it N) from the call-data and loop that many times by storing the counter in memory and
+Here, we load some value (the counter) from the call-data and loop that many times by storing the counter in memory and
 decrementing on each pass through the loop.
 The loop essentially starts at the `JUMPDEST`.
 The final opcode, `JUMPI`, takes a value and a location,
 and if the value is non-zero, jumps to the location in the program.
 If the location is not a `JUMPDEST`,